Everest Cooler Review

 Cons: Expensive for the size, very limited size, boring appearance

-Despite not being heavily layered with insulation and not being air-tight, this product does an acceptable job of keeping items cool for a few hours until lunch.
+Despite not being heavily layered with insulation and not being airtight, this product does an acceptable job of keeping items cool for a few hours until lunch.
 Beyond that, you won’t have much luck.
-In addition, due to the size if you hoped to prolong the cooling life by including some ice or ice pack you will significantly lessen the amount of storage volume, which could make it no longer a viable option due to size constraints.
+Also, due to the size if you hoped to prolong the cooling life by including some ice or ice pack you will significantly lessen the amount of storage volume, which could make it no longer a viable option due to size constraints.

 Visual Appeal –

-Online prices have this product in the bottom of the premium tier, mostly due to its relatively small size.
+Online prices have this product at the bottom of the premium tier, mostly due to its relatively small size.
 But this doesn’t mean that the overall asking price is huge.
 But we still have to dock some points here based on the dollar per volume ratio.